thomazbastiaanssen/kronos/README.md

 independent variable.
 The p-value reported is the lowest following correction.

-## 4. O’mics Analysis
+## 4. ’Omics Analysis

-Now we will demonstrate how to adapt the package for o’mics analysis, where there are many outcome variables.
-We transform our data into lists so that we can automate the process.
+Now we will demonstrate how to adapt the kronos package for ’omics analysis, where there are many outcome variables.
+We reorganise our data into a list by outcome variabe so that we can automate the process.

-First we need to pivot the data into long-form and then combine the metadata and data to form a single dataframe.
+First we need to pivot the data into long-form and then combine the metadata and data to form a single data.frame.
 We can achieve this using the following code:

 ``` r